-The Children's Village has a "zero" tolerance policy for physical, sexual, emotional, verbal, psychological abuse or any form of neglect or harassment.
+Children's Village has a zero-tolerance policy for physical, sexual, emotional, verbal, psychological abuse or any form of neglect or harassment.
 This policy applies to employees, parents/guardians volunteers, visitors and independent contractors.

-The purpose of this policy is:
+The purpose of the Workplace Violence, Harassment and Abuse policy is:

-- To maintain environments that are free from harassment or abuse. - To identify behaviours that is unacceptable. - To establish a mechanism for receiving complaints. - To establish a procedure to deal with complaints.
+- To maintain environments that are free from harassment or abuse. - To identify behaviours that are unacceptable. - To establish a mechanism for receiving complaints. - To establish a procedure to deal with complaints.